 Daniel Goldblatt - Legal Project Officer

-Daniel is Law Squared’s new Legal Projects Officer.
-His role involves researching, developing and writing content for future Law Squared projects.
-This is Daniel’s first taste of commercial legal practice and he is excited for the opportunity to learn and grow in a NewLaw firm.
+Daniel's role involves developing and maintaining Law Squared's innovative legal projects.
+This is Daniel’s first taste of commercial legal practice and he is enjoying the opportunity to learn and grow in a NewLaw firm.

-This squares well with Daniel’s interests in the law, which include the expanding collaboration between technology and the law.
-This interest was first spiked at university where he studied how blockchain technology may be the answer to some of today’s legal quandaries.
+This squares well with Daniel’s interests in the law which include the expanding intersection between technology and the law.
+This interest was first piqued at university where he studied how blockchain technology may be the answer to some of today’s legal quandaries.

-Daniel comes to Law Squared from JobWatch, a Community Legal Centre focussed on employment rights.
+Daniel comes to Law Squared from JobWatch, a Community Legal Centre focused on employment rights.
 This experience fostered an ability to translate between legalese and plain English, as well as a working knowledge of Australian Employment Law.
-He is also in the final year of his Bachelor of Arts/Law degree at Monash University and is planning to be a lawyer one day soon.
+He is also in the final year of a Bachelor of Laws/Bachelor of Arts degree at Monash University and plans to be a lawyer one day soon.

 Outside of the law Daniel loves foreign languages and travelling.
-He is attempting to learn Russian and plans to travel and eat his way through Russia in the near future.
+He is attempting to learn Russian and hopes to travel and eat his way through Russia in the near future.

 Alexandra Geelan - Lawyer

-Alexandra brings her experience in a wide range of practice areas to provide holistic legal advice and services to entrepreneurs and high growth businesses.
-She works primarily in Law Squared’s commercial team, drafting and negotiating commercial contracts and advising businesses on issues that arise throughout their lifecycle.
+Alexandra employs her experience in a wide range of practice areas to provide holistic legal advice and services to entrepreneurs and high growth businesses.
+She works primarily in Law Squared’s commercial team drafting and negotiating commercial contracts and advising businesses on issues that arise throughout their lifecycle.

 Alexandra uses her broad background and understanding of how businesses operate to provide commercially-focused, practical advice with a focus on finding simple solutions to complex problems.

-Before joining Law Squared, Alexandra gained experience in corporate and commercial law, commercial litigation and dispute resolution, international law, competition and consumer law, commercial property, intellectual property and personal law.
-While she now focuses on commercial law, she keeps her finger on the pulse of these other areas which allows her to pre-empt and identify issues in other areas to save her clients time and money.
+Before joining Law Squared Alexandra gained experience in corporate and commercial law, commercial litigation and dispute resolution, international law, competition and consumer law, commercial property, intellectual property and personal law.
+While she now focuses on commercial law, she keeps her finger on the pulse of these other areas which allows her to pre-empt and identify diverse issues to save her clients time and money.

 Jeremy Davey - Senior Lawyer

 Jeremy joined Law Squared’s Melbourne office as a Senior Lawyer in 2018.
-As an experienced commercial and regulatory lawyer, he has a passion for helping Law Squared’s clients find innovative solutions to every legal challenge.
+As an experienced commercial and regulatory lawyer he has a passion for helping his clients find innovative solutions to any legal challenge.

 Jeremy commenced his career as an investigator at the ACCC before moving into commercial practice with a top-tier Australian firm.
 Across both private and in-house practice he has advised some of Australia’s biggest technology, telecommunications and manufacturing companies.

 Jeremy holds a Bachelor of Laws (Honours) and Bachelor of Psychology from the Australian National University.
-His particular interest is in the regulatory and quasi-regulatory challenges faced by emerging technologies and industries, particularly those laws relating to competition, consumer protection, marketing and corporate governance.
+His particular area of interest is the regulatory and quasi-regulatory challenges faced by emerging technologies and industries, particularly laws relating to competition, consumer protection, marketing and corporate governance.

 In 2017 Jeremy was appointed to the Advertising Standards Board, a community-sourced board which assesses advertising complaints (across both traditional and new media) with reference to a broad range of industry codes.
 He lives in Melbourne with his wife and toddler and spends his leisure time reading, playing cricket or watching the Melbourne Demons slowly but inexorably creep toward AFL greatness.